jayson-lennon/rust-bdd-techniques/README.md

 | **True Mock**                         | Similar to a Spy but with built-in assertions to check expected behaviors.                              |
 | **Fake**                              | Contains business logic for testing purposes.
 Simulates parts of the system with real behavior.         |

-I try to use the above terms in the test double structure in order to identify what kind it is.
-So if I have `DummyThing` then I know it doesn't do anything, if I have a `SpyThing` then I know it's tracking method calls, etc.
+Try to use the above terms in the test double structure in order to identify what kind it is.
+So if you have `DummyThing` then you'll know it doesn't do anything, if you have a `SpyThing` then you know it's tracking method calls, etc.

 ### Dummy

 Dummy implementations don't do anything.
-They are there because they have to be.
+They are needed in cases when the thing you are testing requires a dependency regardless of whether you are testing that part.
 Use your IDE to generate it from a trait and you're done.

 ```rust
 trait Feature {